Article 49 of the French Constitution

 Article 49 of the French Constitution is an article of the French Constitution, the fundamental law of the Fifth French Republic.
-It sets out the political responsibility of the government (the executive branch) towards the parliament (legislative branch).
-It is part of Title V: "On relations between the parliament and the government" (Articles 34 through 51).
-It structures the political responsibility of the current administration of the executive branch towards the French legislative branch.
-This section of the French constitution outlines how the legislative system tries to maintain the stability of the executive branch by providing the branch with alternatives outside the parliament.
-This was included in the constitution so as to counter the faults of the Fourth Republic,[2] such as successive rapid government takeovers, by providing the government with the ability to pass bills without the approbation of the parliament, possible through subsection 3 of Article 49.
+It sets out and structures the political responsibility of the government (the executive branch) towards the parliament (legislative branch).
+It is part of Title V: "On relations between the parliament and the government" (Articles 34 through 51), and with the intention of maintaining the stability of the French executive the section provides legislative alternatives to the parliament.
+It was written into the constitution to counter the perceived weakness of the Fourth Republic, such as "deadlock" and successive rapid government takeovers, by giving the government the ability to pass bills without the approbation of the parliament, possible under Section 3 of Article 49.

 The article, which comprises four paragraphs, was designed to prevent crises like those that occurred under the Fourth Republic.
-Its best-known provision, Subsection 3 (Article 49.3), allows the government to force passage of a bill without a vote unless the parliament votes a vote de censure motion of no confidence.
-Such a vote has little chance of passing, since it may also entail the dissolution of the legislature pending new elections.
-Article 49 Subsection 3 provides for:
+Its best-known provision, paragraph 3 (Article 49.3), allows the government to force passage of a law without a vote, unless the parliament passes a motion of no confidence.
+A motion of no confidence rarely passes, since it also entails the dissolution of the legislature pending new elections.
+Article 49 paragraph 3 provides for: